 2. The minimum shear reinforcement is given by Asv/bSv = _______

 a) 0.4 /0.87 fy

 d) 0.35/ 0.6 fsc

 Explanation: The minimum quantity of shear reinforcement that should be provided for all beams except those of minor importance like lintels is given by IS 456:2000, clause 126.96.36.199 by the equation

 Asv/bSv = 0.4/0.87 fy.

-Explanation: Some of longitudinal bars can be bent up near supports as a bending moment to be resisted near the supports is very little.
-Such bent up bars resist diagonal tension effectively.
+Explanation: Some of the longitudinal bars can be bent up near supports as a bending moment to be resisted near the supports is very little.
+Such bent up bars resists diagonal tension effectively.

-4. The ultimate shear force at a section of a RCC beam is 300 kN.
+4. The ultimate shear force at a section of an RCC beam is 300 kN.
 The shear resisted by concrete is 77.5 kN.
 What is the shear for which shear reinforcement is required?

 a) 213.5 kN